Consensys/docs-template/docs/contribute/add-images.md

 </p>
 <!-- markdownlint-restore -->

-### Create your Figma diagram

-Use the following general guidelines when creating Consensys diagrams on Figma.
+To create a Figma diagram, you must have access to the **Developer docs diagrams** template files on Figma, and use the following general guidelines.
 Refer to the [Figma help website](https://help.figma.com/hc/en-us) for more information on getting started with Figma, Figma design elements, and more.